 Our Clinical Trials

 Prevail Therapeutics is developing PR001, a potentially disease-modifying, single-dose gene therapy for Parkinson’s disease with GBA1 mutation (PD-GBA).
-The company plans to initiate a Phase 1/2 clinical trial in PD-GBA patients later in 2019.
+We have initiated the PROPEL trial, a Phase 1/2 clinical trial of PR001 for the treatment of PD-GBA patients.
+More information can be found here.
+We also plan to initiate a Phase 1/2 clinical trial in neuronopathic Gaucher patients in 2020.
 Prevail is also developing a pipeline of therapies for patients with other neurodegenerative diseases.

 Our Expanded Access Policy